yeyeto2788/OpenNoteScannerPDF/README.md

 ### This script will create a final PDF file to use with the Android Application OpenNoteScanner it is based on Python 2.7

 ####Quick explanation of the code:
-With a given name the code will itinerate based on a maximum amount of pages (right now it is hardcoded 50), it will create the QR images on a 512x512 Pixels, once the QR codes are generated the background images are created.
+With a given name for the images and for the final PDF, the code will itinerate based on a maximum amount of pages (~~right now it is hardcoded 50~~), it will create the QR images on a 512x512 Pixels, once the QR codes are generated the background images are created.

 These Background images are created based on generating one main background (white) the middle image (black) and the top image (white).
 Those images are pasted together to have a page/image with a "Black Border" with a A4 size based on 300dpi.